-- CD using the IHE Portable Data for Imaging (PDI) Profile - Email using the DICOM Email Media Profile and SMTP - Network using DICOM C-Move over TLS to a controlled public DICOM server - Note the need to get each site's firewalls to allow outgoing DICOM connections.
-Some DICOM servers can be configured to accept connections from any source which would reduce the amount of configuration work at the Registry. - Network using the IHE Cross-Domain Document Sharing for Imaging (XDS-I) Profile - o Note the need to establish an Affinity Domain covering all contributing sites and to fill in the XDS metadata which may be complicated by de-identification. - Network using the IHE Cross-Domain Document Reliable Interchange (XDR) Profile - o This might be attractive if XDR features such as multi-file bundles, and "replacing" documents would be useful. - o Note again the need to fill in the XDS metadata.
+- CD using the IHE Portable Data for Imaging (PDI) Profile - Secure FTP (which was defined in the original REM Profile but has been removed) - Email using the DICOM Email Media Profile and SMTP (XDM) - Network using DICOM C-STORE over TLS or a VPN to a DICOM Storage SCP - Network using the IHE Cross-Domain Document Sharing for Imaging (XDS-I) Profile - Note the need to establish an Affinity Domain covering all contributing sites and to fill in the XDS metadata which may be complicated by de-identification. - Note also the need to provide an Imaging Document Source at the provider end, since XDS-I does not "push" the dose objects themselves to the recipient, but rather registers their availability, requiring them to then be "pulled". - Network using the IHE Cross-Domain Document Reliable Interchange for Imaging (XDR-I) Profile - This might be attractive if XDR-I features such as multi-file bundles, and "replacing" documents would be useful. - Note again the need to fill in the XDS metadata.

-I.1.4 Encapsulated Dose Registry Submission
+7340 I.1.4 Encapsulated Dose Registry Submission